maciejglownia/StoikCytatQuiz/README.md

 #####Overview:#####
 1. First activity is to welcome user,
-2. Second activity is to let user choose if they want to draw 1, 10 or 40 quotes,
+2. Second activity is to let user choose if they want to draw 1, 10 or 40 quotes.
+   This layout also contains 3 dots button to settings area,
 3. Then in next activity user can find question/s based on thoughts and four possible answer to check.
 Good and bad answer is highlight in different color.
 If user chosen wrong answer there also good answer will be displayed,